 If these perceptions of ourselves and our partners are negative, then they might manifest in behaviors that can be destructive to a relationship, especially if they get repeated.
 But how does this process happen, and more to the point, how can you help manage and control these perceptions in your own relationship?

-What's Your Inner Dialogue?
+Know Your Inner Dialogue

 For example, do you assume your partner is always losing control?
 Do you think nothing you do will ever be good enough?
 Do you assume your partner is running away or abandoning you emotionally?
 Do you think you have to fix the situation any way you can?

 These are all examples of negative perceptions that can then influence how you then behave and communicate with your partner.
-If your thoughts are negative in that moment, then you will likely behave accordingly in a way that will push your partner away, not connect them to you.
+If your thoughts are negative at that moment, then you will likely behave accordingly in a way that will push your partner away, not connect them to you.

 Our Thoughts Create Our Feelings, Which Lead to Reactions

 Another important point to remember is that perceptions serve as the bridge between emotion and responding to that emotion.
 In other words, perceptions are most often caused by anger or frustration — secondary emotions that are fueled by fear and pain.

 When your thoughts about yourself or your partner are negative in the moment, then you may feel emotionally insecure and unsafe, and any negative behavior that arises from that is the body’s natural response to feeling emotionally threatened.